tmaurhart/leafletpt/README.md

 # Geolocation Game
-## Take a gamified PWA-stroll in the park
+## Take a Gamified PWA Stroll in the Park

 - find 5 random places near your location
 - get within 10 meters of a place to mark it green